EvanHong99/GeneticAlgorithm/README.md

 Calculate the fitness of each chromosome, and the greater chance to be selected if the fitness is larger.

-Note that in consequence of the transformation function $ fitness= 1000/distance $, the transform is nonlinear, so it is easier for my program to converge.
+Note that in consequence of the transformation function $fitness=1000/distance$, the transform is nonlinear, so it is easier for my program to converge.

 ![fitness function](imgs/fitness.png)